Slovakia may force women to get pre-abortion ultrasound

 The World Health Organization does not recommend a routine ultrasound before abortion.
 The U.N. health agency says abortions should be “delivered in a way that respects a woman’s dignity, guarantees her right to privacy and is sensitive to her needs and perspectives.”

+Hillary Margolis, a senior research at Human Rights Watch, said the provisions in Slovakia’s draft bill would intimidate some women from obtaining an abortion.

+“These are clearly tactics meant to potentially stigmatize women, humiliate them and subject them to degrading treatment,” she said.

-In the U.S., seven states have similar provisions obliging women to have an ultrasound and listen to the fetal heartbeat.
+In the U.S., seven states have similar provisions obliging women to have an ultrasound and listen to a fetal heartbeat, according to Elizabeth Nash of the Guttmacher Institute.
+The 2011 law in Texas was challenged, but an appeals court ruled the provisions, which also compel doctors to provide a description of the ultrasound image, did not violate the U.S. constitution.

+“What’s happening in Slovakia is unfortunately a replay of what’s been happening in the U.S.,” Nash said.
+“It’s worrying to see this kind of legislation being introduced elsewhere now.
+Just because it’s been successful in America doesn’t mean it should be exported.”

+Dr. Jennifer Conti, a spokeswoman for the American College of Obstetricians and Gynecologists, said it was medically inaccurate to refer to a “heartbeat” in the early stages of pregnancy.
+“We are not talking about a fully formed heart,” Conti said.